alfar0x/alfar-linea/README.md

 ### Create Files

 Before the first run, you must create the following files:
 1. Open the `assets` folder in the file explorer and create the following files (you can name them as you want, but you will select them in the config file; just don't change example files):
    - Create a file for private keys (e.g., `private_keys.txt`) and fill it with private keys, each on a new line (must start with `0x`).
    - (Optional, only if you will use a proxy) Create a file for proxies (e.g., `proxies.txt`) and fill it with proxy data in the following format: `host:port:username:password`.
-   - Note: if you want to encrypt any file in `assets` folder it use script on server just use [Encrypter](#encrypter) mode on your own PC and add encrypted file on server
+   - Note: if you want to encrypt any file in `assets` folder use [Encrypter](#encrypter) mode.
 2. Open the `config` folder in the file explorer and create the following files (you can name them as you want, but you will select them in the script; just don't change example files):
    - Copy the required config file (e.g., `jobs.example.json`) for this mode.
 Instructions on how to modify it are provided below.

 ### Config

 There are two main block types in the config: `dynamic` and `fixed`.
 The `dynamic` config block allows for real-time adjustments, such as changing the maximum Linea gas price if needed.
-Values can be changed during program run.
-To get started, copy the `config/jobs.example.json5` file (and rename it as you want), and adjust the following values:
+Dynamic values can be changed during program run.
+Config values:
 - `dynamic`:
     - `maxLineaGwei` - The maximum Linea Gwei limit.
 The system will check it before each transaction.
     - `minEthBalance` - The minimum ETH balance on the account required to work with (generate a job/start a new block).
 To forcefully stop the script and complete all current steps, set the value to `100`.
 It will skip the next blocks due to insufficient balance.